dani-renner/Sillystringz.Solution/README.md

 }
 * (The 'password' is only necessary if you have a password for your MySQL)
 * Save
+### Setting up the database
+#### Using SQL
+1. Open a SQL command line in a terminal.
+Copy and paste the contents of dani_renner.sql and hit enter.
+2. Quit out of SQL with Ctrl + c
+#### OR Using .NET
+1. In the terminal, navigate to the Factory directory
+2. Enter "dotnet ef database update"
+### Running the program
-* Enter "dotnet run" in the terminal and hit enter to start a local host.
+* From the Factory directory, Enter "dotnet run" in the terminal and hit enter to start a local host.
 * Ctrl + click the link that populates in the terminal to view the application in the webpage.
 It is probably http://localhost:5000/
 * Use Ctrl + C in the terminal to quit the host and close out of the window in the browser.